We had so much fun this week re-creating the Moon! Here’s a little sneak peek before I show you how to make it….

 We also read “The Boy and the Moon” by James Carroll.
 Honestly, this story was weird and I didn’t like it at all. hahaha!
 The only reason I read it to my kids was because I loved the illustrations in it of the Moon, and I also loved how it showed the Moon in different phases.
 Not a book to buy, just check it out at the library like I did.

-After reading we set off to make our very own Moon masterpieces.
+After reading we set off to make our very own Moon masterpiece.
 We wanted to make sure the moon had lots of texture so we used a special painting technique.
 This is how it turned out.

 Materials you will need:

--black sheet of card stock paper (I used construction paper but if I had to do it again I would pick card stock because of the thick paint)
+- black sheet of card stock paper (I used construction paper but if I had to do it again I would pick card stock because of the thick paint)

--cereal bowl (to trace the Moon shape)
+- cereal bowl (to trace the Moon shape)

--Empty bottle with plastic cap on it (we used an empty water bottle)
+- empty bottle with plastic cap on it (we used an empty water bottle)

 Directions:

-1. Trace your cereal bowl onto your black paper with the white crayon.
+Trace your cereal bowl onto your black paper with the white crayon.

-2. Mix together white paint with flour until it is the consistency of cottage cheese, and paint that onto your Moon circle.
+Mix together white paint with flour until it is the consistency of cottage cheese, and paint that onto your Moon circle.

-3. While the paint is still wet, press your circular plastic cap onto your Moon all over to create even more texture.
+While the paint is still wet, press your circular plastic cap onto your Moon all over to create even more texture.
 Then let the paint dry completely.
 Since it was thick, we let it sit over night.

-4. Add some star stickers for finishing touches.
+Add some star stickers for finishing touches.

 Here is a close up of the Moon when it is completely dry.
 I love the circle indents and the cracks.
 Super fun stuff!!
 After we got all done with this project my 6yr old said, “I thought the Moon had gray in it Mommy.”
 So for added fun, it might be cool to add a bit of gray paint onto your dry Moon in places.